 Nature recovery is not restricted to key sites; it can take place at any scale and in any place, from large nature areas to corridors, parishes and gardens.
 It can be spatial and can be thematic.
 It is important to target the right habitats in the right place and for the right reasons.
 Planning for nature recovery will be informed by spatial mapping.
-Planning for nature recovery will involve the Ecological Network Mapping undertaken by the Local Nature Partnerships and consideration of how this fits with the South Downs Landscape character area has a description of the important biodiversity within the area and broad management aims.
+Planning for nature recovery will involve the Ecological Network Mapping undertaken by the Local Nature Partnerships and consideration of how this fits with the South Downs Landscape character assessment.
+The LCA provides an excellent framework for nature recovery.
+Each character area has a description of the important biodiversity within the area and broad management aims.
 (Link to a supporting document South Downs Nature Recovery Menu by Landscape Character Type is below)